- Home

-Being able to take up to 25% of your retirement savings as tax-free cash from the age of 55 (rising to 57 from 2028) is one of the major benefits of pensions.
+Being able to take up to 25% of your retirement savings as tax-free cash from the age of 55 (rising to 57 from 2028) is currently one of the major benefits of pensions.

-There are numerous reasons why people decide they do want to take their tax-free cash.
+That said, there are numerous reasons why people decide they do want to take their tax-free cash.
 One in five over-55s have spent or plan to use the money for home renovations such as a new kitchen or loft conversion, according to new research from Standard life.
 Property improvements are the most popular way to use tax-free cash, although 16% of over-55s choose to spend it on a new car, while 15% put the money towards paying off mortgages or other debts.

 Some of the other uses of this money include everyday spending (14%), paying for a short term holiday (13%) or a longer term break (7%).

-If you’re considering using your pension tax-free cash, take some time to consider the right option for you, and bear in mind that withdrawing this money in smaller chunks over several years can make more financial sense than taking out a big lump sum (read more about this below).
+If you’re considering using your pension tax-free cash, take some time to consider the right option for you, and bear in mind that withdrawing this money in smaller chunks over several years may make more financial sense than taking out a big lump sum (read more about this below).

 Here we outline your options and some of the things you need to consider.